 The American Academy of Pediatrics (AAP)

-report on the importance of play explains that inexpensive toys such as blocks, balls, jump ropes and buckets are more effective in allowing children to be imaginative and creative than more expensive toys that may be out of reach for many parents.
+report on the importance of play explains that inexpensive toys such as blocks, balls, jump ropes and buckets are often the best kind for kids.
+In fact, they're more effective in allowing children to be imaginative and creative than more expensive toys that may be out of reach for many parents.

 So, why not take that cardboard box and play with them?

 More than any material gift, YOU are the best toy your child will ever receive!

 While it may be hard to relax and give yourself over to play, view this time with your child as an adventure.
 You are not only promoting

 the many benefits of play, but also getting to know your child better and strengthening the parent-child bond.
 For starters, your role can actually be quite minimal and the play you undertake can be almost any activity.

 Here are a dozen old-school play ideas that your preschooler will adore.

 Bonus: You don't need much time or expensive lessons or toys to participate in any of the activities listed!

 Duck, Duck, Goose: Everyone sits in a circle.
 One child is "It" and goes around the circle tapping everyone on the head and saying,

 "Duck."
 At this child's discretion, he or she taps someone and calls out